Nonparametric method of structural break detection in stochastic time series regression model

-Our interest is in detecting the presence of structural break in the conditional mean function, and we can treat this as a testing of hypothesis problem of the following form:
+Our interest is in detecting the presence of structural break in the conditional mean function, and we can treat this as a testing of hypothesis problem of the form \eqref{eq:what_to_test_mu}, which can be rewritten in the following form:

 In other words, the null hypothesis $H_0$ corresponds to the assumption $\mu_1(x) = \mu_2(x)$ for all $x\in\mathcal{X}$ whereas the alternative hypothesis $H_1$ points to the inequality of the two functions for at least one $x$.
 As mentioned before, we can use the statistic given in \eqref{eq:sup-mu1-mu2}, and use its null distribution to detect significant deviation from $H_0$.
-The following theorem provides the large sample behavior of the test statistic under the null hypothesis of structural stability when the conditional variance function stays the same throughout the time domain $\T$.
+The following theorem provides the large sample behavior of the test statistic under the null hypothesis when the conditional variance function stays the same throughout the time domain $\T$.

-\begin{theorem} Along with the previously stated assumptions in \Cref{sec:methods}, assume that the conditional variance function remains the same throughout the time domain $\T$, i.e., $\sigma_1(x)=\sigma_2(x)=\sigma(x)$ for all $x$.
+\begin{theorem} Along with the previously stated assumptions in \Cref{sec:methods}, assume that the conditional variance function remains the same throughout the time domain $\T$, i.e., $\sigma_1^2(x)=\sigma_2^2(x)=\sigma^2(x)$ for all $x$.
 Define